infernojs/brunch-with-inferno/README.md

 # Brunch + Inferno + Babel/ES6

 This is a modern JS skeleton with Inferno for Brunch.
-Includes `inferno` and `inferno-component` packages.
+Includes `inferno` and `babel-preset-inferno` packages.

 ## Installation